jamesarosen/presentations/carson/README.md

 means that you have to coordinate upgrades across teams, but you *should* have been doing that in the big-ball-of-mud version.

+### Deployment

+Carson deploys via Capistrano, and there's only one `deploy.rb` file, regardless of how many engines you add.
+This makes it easy to get going with a new feature.
+Just like in a big-ball-of-mud architecture, though, you can't independently scale different services.

 ### Pattern: Single Namespace per Engine

 In order to avoid conflicts, each engine gets a single short name.
 The engine